-Total estimated fees for a degree program of study are listed below.
+Total estimated fees for a degree program of study, taking into account University Grants to help with the Application Processing Fee, are listed below.

 The University reserves the right to charge optional or special fees, upon reasonable notice to students, in future terms.
-There are no optional or special fees for student at the undergraduate level at present.
+There are no optional or special fees at present.